wp-plugins/wptouch/readme.txt

 == Installation ==

-= 2.8 and Older =
+= 3.0 and Older =
-Sorry, we do not officially support installations on WordPress 2.9 or older.
-You can use WPtouch versions 1.9.3.4 or previous on these installations, however.
+Sorry, we do not officially support installations on WordPress 3.0 or older.

-= 2.9, 3.0+ =
+= 3.1+ =
 You can install *WPtouch* directly from the WordPress admin!
 Visit the *Plugins - > Add New* page and search for 'WPtouch'.
 Click to install.

 Once installed and activated visit the WPtouch admin page (*Settings/WPtouch*) to customize your WPtouch installation's appearance.